picamator/transfer-object/README.md

 ==========================
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Transfer Object (or further TO) Generator creates TO with:
+Transfer Object (or further TO) Generator is based on:

 - PHP 8.4 property Hooks
 - FixedArray as a main storage
-- Transformation from and to Array as well as between TOs
+- Interface to transform `from` and `to` Array as well as between TOs
-- Implementation `IteratorAggregate`, `JsonSerializable`, `Serializable`, `Countable` interfaces
+- Interfaces such as `IteratorAggregate`, `JsonSerializable`, `Serializable`, `Countable` interfaces

-TO Generator includes console commands:
+TO Generator includes console commands and helper classes to:

 - Build TOs based on `YML` definitions
 - Build `YML` defintions based on `JSON`

-Try Samples
+Samples
 -----------
 New TO with their properties sets looks like